birtwistlelab/SPARCED/Demo/Readme.md

 ## createModel notebook:

-- Here this notebook is already run and the model instance (AMICI required) files are saved in the `SPARCED` subfolder.
-If desired users can run the notebook again, with a new model file name to compare to our model here.
+- This notebook is already run and the model instance (AMICI required) files are saved in the `SPARCED` subfolder.
+Users can run the notebook again, with a new model file name to compare to our model provided here.

 ## runModel notebook: